Quetiapine: Regulatory status

 In the United States, the Food and Drug Administration (FDA) has approved quetiapine for the treatment of schizophrenia and of acute manic episodes associated with bipolar disorder (bipolar mania) and for treatment of bipolar depression.
 In 2009, quetiapine XR was approved as adjunctive treatment of major depressive disorder.

 Quetiapine received its initial approval from the US FDA for the treatment of schizophrenia in 1997.
 In 2004, it received its second indication for the treatment of mania-associated bipolar disorder.
 In 2007 and 2008, studies were conducted on quetiapine's efficacy in treating generalized anxiety disorder and major depression.

 Patent protection for the product ended in 2012; however, in a number of regions, the long-acting version remained under patent until 2017.

 Lawsuits

-In April 2010, the U. S. Department of Justice fined AstraZeneca $520 million for the company's aggressive marketing of Seroquel for off-label uses.
+In April 2010, the United States Department of Justice fined AstraZeneca $520 million for the company's aggressive marketing of Seroquel for off-label uses.
 According to the Department of Justice, "the company recruited doctors to serve as authors of articles that were ghostwritten by medical literature companies and about studies the doctors in question did not conduct.
 AstraZeneca then used those studies and articles as the basis for promotional messages about unapproved uses of Seroquel."

 Multiple lawsuits have been filed in relation to quetiapine's side-effects, in particular, diabetes.

 Approximately 10,000 lawsuits have been filed against AstraZeneca, alleging that quetiapine caused problems ranging from slurred speech and chronic insomnia to deaths.